 - Turn the adjusting screw by hand counterclockwise until the adjusting pin just touches the stop.
 This should allow the pin to be near the correct position.
-Slide guide bar behind clutch drum until - guide bar stops against clutch drum sprocket.
+Slide guide bar behind clutch drum until quide her stops against - guide bar stops against clutch drum sprocket.

 Carefully remove the chain from the package.
-Hold chain with the drive links as shown.
+Hold chain with the drive links as